-An assessment of the principal risks and uncertainties that may impact our business strategy, earnings or profitability is set out on pages 52 to 59 of the 2021 Annual Report and Accounts legalandgeneral.com/annualreportsummary.
+An assessment of the principal risks and uncertainties facing the group, including those that would threaten its business model, future performance, solvency or liquidity is set out on pages 52 to 59 of the 2022 annual report and accounts.
+See: group.legalandgeneral.com/reports.
 Notes 7 and 15 to 17 to the financial statements further describe how the above risks relate to our businesses and the control techniques that we apply to manage them.